vickydlion/2048Game/README.md

 # 2048Game
 Purely Console Based Application.

+<h1>Open game.html in any browser, to get started with the 2048 game.</h1>

 Please use game.move() method call to move your tiles to left, right, up and down based on user input with one of 1, 2, 3, 4 as left, right, up, down.

 <h1>Initialize 2048 Game</h1>